tristanlatr/WPWatcher/README.md

   - `INFO`: Used for info output , `WPScan INFO` and `FIXED` issues
   - `DEBUG`: Used for debug outup and raw WPScan output.

-In addition to log messages, the readable report, same as email report, is printed to stdout.
+In addition to log messages, the readable report, same as email report, and raw WPScan output can be printed with `--verbose`.
 <details><summary><b>See</b></summary>
 <p>